mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Experimental validation

-{\bf Results.} The results of this experiment are shown on figure~\ref{fig:multi} as a function of the number of channels of the form~\eqref{eq:observations} seen by the base station over time.
-The performance measure is the relative mean squared error ($\text{rMSE} = \Vert \hat{\mathbf{h}} - \mathbf{h} \Vert_2^2/\Vert \mathbf{h} \Vert_2^2$) averaged over minibatches of $200$ channels.
-Several comments are in order: \begin{enumerate}[leftmargin=*] \item The imperfect model is shown to be well corrected by {\sf mpNet}s, the green and the two blue curves being very close to the red one (ideal unknown dictionary) after a certain amount of time.
+{\bf Results.} The results of this experiment are shown on figure~\ref{fig:multi} as a function of the number of channels of the form~\eqref{eq:observations} seen by the BS over time.
+The performance measure is the normalized mean squared error ($\text{NMSE} = \Vert \hat{\mathbf{h}} - \mathbf{h} \Vert_2^2/\Vert \mathbf{h} \Vert_2^2$) averaged over minibatches of $200$ channels.
+Several comments are in order: \begin{enumerate}[leftmargin=*] \item The imperfect model is shown to be well corrected by {\sf mpNet}s, the green and the two blue curves being very close to the red one (OMP with ideal unknown dictionary) after a certain amount of time.
 This is true both for a small uncertainty and for a large one and at all tested SNRs.
-Note that using the nominal dictionary (initialization of {\sf mpNet}) may be even worse than the least squares method, showing the interest of correcting the model, since {\sf mpNet} always ends up outperforming the least squares, thanks to the learning process. \item Comparing the leftmost and center figures, it is interesting to notice that learning is faster and the attained performance is better with a large SNR (the green and the two blue curves get closer to the red one faster), which can be explained by the better quality of data used to train the model. \item Comparing the leftmost and rightmost figures, it is apparent that a smaller uncertainty, which means a better initialization since the nominal dictionary is closer to the ideal unknown dictionary, leads to a faster convergence, but obviously also to a smaller improvement. \item Looking at the purple curve on all figures, it is apparent that initialization matters.
-Indeed, the random initialization performs much worse than the initialization with the nominal dictionary and takes longer to converge. \item The green and the two blue curves are all close to each other.
+Moreover, this shows that {\sf mpNet}, although based on MP, is capable of attaining a performance level close to that of OMP once it converges.
+Note that using the nominal dictionary (initialization of {\sf mpNet}) may be even worse than the LS method, showing the interest of correcting the model, since {\sf mpNet} always ends up outperforming the LS, thanks to the learning process. \item Comparing figures \ref{fig:multi_a} and \ref{fig:multi_b}, it is interesting to notice that learning is faster and the attained performance is better with a large SNR (the green and the two blue curves get closer to the red one faster), which can be explained by the better quality of data used to train the model. \item Comparing the figures \ref{fig:multi_a} and \ref{fig:multi_c}, it is apparent that a smaller uncertainty, which means a better initialization since the nominal dictionary is closer to the ideal unknown dictionary, leads to a faster convergence, but obviously also to a smaller improvement. \item Looking at the purple curve on all figures, it is apparent that initialization matters.
+Indeed, the randomly initialized network takes longer to converge and performs much worse than the one initialized with the nominal dictionary. \item The green and the two blue curves are all close to each other.
 In terms of performance, the light blue curve (corresponding to the use of $\mathtt{SC_2}$ as a stopping criterion) always leads to the best performance, followed by the green curve (corresponding to a fixed depth) and finally the dark blue curve (corresponding to the use of $\mathtt{SC_1}$).
-The central figure shows that with a lower SNR, the gap between the dark blue and the rest of the {\sf mpNet} curves is more pronounced.
-To further understand the difference between $\mathtt{SC_1}$ and $\mathtt{SC_2}$, we show on figures~\ref{fig:K_histo_SC1} and \ref{fig:K_histo_SC2} histograms of the selected depths for the experimental settings corresponding to the leftmost figure in figure~\ref{fig:multi}.
+Figure \ref{fig:multi_b} shows that with a lower SNR, the gap between the dark blue and the rest of the {\sf mpNet} curves is more pronounced.
+To further understand the difference between $\mathtt{SC_1}$ and $\mathtt{SC_2}$, we show on figure~\ref{fig:K_histo} histograms of the selected depths for the experimental settings corresponding to the leftmost figure in figure~\ref{fig:multi}.
 We see that, for $\mathtt{SC_1}$, the distribution is centered at $K=5$ which is 3 iterations behind the network with the best results at a fixed depth.
 However, for $\mathtt{SC_2}$, the distribution is centered at $K=8$ which is the optimal value for a fixed depth.
 Moreover, the $\mathtt{SC_2}$ version outperforming the fixed depth one is a result of its adaptability to each channel observation. \end{enumerate} These conclusions are very promising and highlight the applicability of the proposed method.